 If you have a “self-directed” IRA in which you manage your investments, you must designate a custodian who is responsible for administering the account.
 Normally, the financial institution will do this.
 Funds must remain in the account until you reach age 59 1/2.
 With some exceptions, early withdrawals incur a penalty tax of 10 percent of the amount withdrawn.

 The amount you must withdraw depends on your life expectancy and the amount of money in the account.
 You can withdraw money early for qualified educational expenses or the purchase of a first home without a penalty tax.
 You can also withdraw funds early to pay certain medical expenses or if you are disabled or need to pay health insurance premiums while unemployed.

 With a Roth IRA, you don’t get to deduct your contributions.
 Earnings aren’t taxed while in the account.
 But provided the account has been open for at least five years and you are at least 59 1/2, money withdrawn is not subject to income taxes.
 There is no mandatory distribution requirement at any age.

-SEP and SIMPLE
+Understanding SEP and SIMPLE IRAs

 For the most part, SEP and SIMPLE IRAs follow the same rules as traditional IRAs, although yearly contribution limits are higher.
-For SEPs, your employer can put in an amount equal to 25 percent of your earnings, but no more than $49,000.
-Self-employed people may contribute 20 percent of net earnings up to $49,000.
-With SIMPLE IRAs, your employer matches your contribution up to $11,500 per year.
-Added to your contribution, this means an annual limit of $23,000 (as of 2010).
-For both SEP and SIMPLE IRAs, an employer may choose to contribute a smaller percentage each year.
+For SEPs, your employer can put in an amount equal to 25 percent of your earnings, but no more than $56,000.
+Self-employed people may also contribute 25 percent of net earnings up to $56,000.